devslopes/lord-of-the-forms-solved-deployed/readme.md

 - [ ] Create a `ClassTextInput` component to clean up code
 - [ ] Create a `ClassPhoneInput` component to clean up code
 - [ ] Page must NOT reload after submitting
-- [ ] ClassApp Code and FunctionalApp Code should be treated as seperate apps as far as state goes
+- [ ] ClassApp Code and FunctionalApp Code should be treated as separate apps as far as state goes